NanoComp/mpb/doc/docs/Scheme_User_Interface.md

 `output-eigenvectors` is like `save-eigenvectors`, except that it saves an `evects` object returned by `get-eigenvectors`.
 Conversely `input-eigenvectors`, reads back in the eigenvectors into an `evects` object from a file that has `num-bands` bands.

 Currently, there's only one other interesting thing you can do with the raw eigenvectors, and that is to compute the dot-product matrix between a set of saved eigenvectors and the current eigenvectors.
 This can be used, e.g., to detect band crossings or to set phases consistently at different k points.
-The dot product is returned as a "sqmatrix" object, whose elements can be read with the `sqmatrix-size` and `sqmatrix-ref` routines.
+The dot product is returned as a "sqmatrix" object, whose elements can be read or altered with the `sqmatrix-size`, `sqmatrix-ref`, and `sqmatrix-set` routines.

 **`(dot-eigenvectors ev first-band)`**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;